dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 ~~~~
 {: #fig_3GPP-5GS-SBA title="5G Service Based Architecture"}

+## Mobility management functions

-This document focuses on the N9 interface which represents the user data
+This document focus on the N9 interface, situated at the frontier between the
-plane between UPFs in 5G architecture.
+different UPFs, but we will also refer to other elements of the mobility
+management subsystem isolated in {{fig_3GPP-5GS-N9}}.

 ~~~~
                             +-----------------+
                             |       SMF       |
                             +-+-------------+-+